Jon Snow (character): Season 6

 Davos Seaworth finds Jon's body.
 He, Dolorous Edd, and other brothers of the Watch loyal to Jon barricade themselves in a room with Ghost, and an attack by Thorne and his men is thwarted by the arrival of Tormund and his wildlings.
 Davos encourages Melisandre to attempt to resurrect Jon.
-The ritual seemingly fails but Jon suddenly awakens.
+The ritual seems to fail, but Jon suddenly awakens.
 After hanging Thorne and the other ringleaders of his assassination, Jon declares that he has been released from his Night's Watch vows by death, and passes command to Edd.
 He makes plans to leave Castle Black.
 Jon is reunited with his half-sister Sansa Stark, who has fled her abusive husband Ramsay Bolton and seeks Jon's aid in retaking Winterfell.
 Jon refuses until a threatening message arrives from Ramsay demanding Sansa's return and announcing Ramsay's possession of their brother Rickon.
 Jon, Sansa, Davos, and Tormund travel the North to recruit an army to take back Winterfell and rescue Rickon, but many houses refuse to support them.
 Jon convinces the wildlings to fight with him.
 As the armies assemble, Ramsay kills Rickon in order to provoke Jon and lure the Stark forces out of position.
-The ploy works and the outnumbered Stark forces are surrounded and nearly slaughtered, but the Knights of the Vale of House Arryn arrive with Sansa and Petyr Baelish and rout the Bolton army.
+The ploy works, and the outnumbered Stark forces are surrounded and nearly slaughtered, but the Knights of the Vale of House Arryn arrive with Sansa and Petyr Baelish and rout the Bolton army.
 Jon pursues Ramsay back into Winterfell and subdues him, but allows Sansa to decide his death.
 Jon gathers the lords of the North and warns them of the threat of the White Walkers.
 The Northern lords declare Jon the new King in the North.

 Meanwhile, Bran Stark has a vision of the past which shows Ned reuniting with his dying sister Lyanna Stark in the Tower of Joy.
 She makes him swear to protect her son with Rhaegar Targaryen, who is revealed to be Jon.